-Authorities should, where appropriate, make available a wide range of liquidity risk management tools to open-ended funds to increase the likelihood that redemptions can be met under stressed market conditions.38 These should include both pre-emptive and post-event measures.
+Authorities should, where appropriate, make available a wide range of liquidity risk management tools to open-ended funds to increase the likelihood that redemptions can be met under stressed market conditions.
+40 These should include both pre-emptive and post-event measures.
 Where certain jurisdictions have relatively few tools available, authorities may wish to consider augmenting the range of available tools to encourage liquidity risk management practices that are able both to anticipate, and foster resilience under, stressed market conditions.
-In that context, consideration should be given to potential spillover effects.
+In that context, consideration should be given to potential spillover effects associated with post-event measures.

 There are many different tools that can be used to manage liquidity and redemption risks in order to reduce potential risks to financial stability.
 These include pre-emptive measures described earlier, such as appropriate liquidity constraints, monitoring fund liquidity, stress testing, and appropriate portfolio composition and diversification.
 Authorities may also allow funds to make use of notice periods (i.e. requirements that advance notice be provided for a specified time before a redemption will be effected) for redeeming from a fund whose assets, or a material portion of assets, are deemed to be less liquid.
-Consideration should be given to how to better inform investors of the legal notice periods and the right of funds to invoke them.
-Settlement periods (i.e. the time periods after redemption transactions within which proceeds must be paid to redeeming investors) could also be altered.
-Asset managers could also use postevent measures, such as activating different types of gates (or suspension of dealings).
+Settlement periods (i.e. the time periods after a redemption request within which proceeds must be paid to redeeming investors) could also be altered.
+Asset managers could also use post-event measures, such as activating different types of gates (or suspension of dealings).
 For example, investors seeking on-demand withdrawal might only be allowed to withdraw a certain percentage immediately, and would receive the remainder over a pre-defined period.
+Consideration should be given to how to better inform investors of the various tools that may be invoked by funds and the circumstances in which such tools could be invoked, as well as the implications for investors should the tools be invoked.

 In considering the relative merits of different tools, authorities should take into account the effectiveness of each in slowing redemptions from funds that use them.
-In addition, authorities should consider potential spillover effects on other funds if the use of a liquidity risk management tool in one fund is interpreted by investors as a signal of broader stress and thus may lead to more widespread redemptions from other funds.
+In addition, authorities should consider potential spillover effects on other funds if the use of a post-event liquidity risk management tool in one fund is interpreted by investors as a signal of broader stress and thus may lead to more widespread redemptions from other funds.
+They should also consider, as appropriate, any operational difficulties to implementing various liquidity risk management tools and make efforts to reduce these difficulties.

-The results of the recent IOSCO survey on funds' liquidity management tools,39 as well as the stocktaking of policy tools through the FSB shadow banking information-sharing exercises in

-2014 and 2015,40 could serve as a useful starting point for IOSCO to complement its principles with guidance on the use of tools under stressed market conditions to address financial stability concerns by the end of 2017.
+The results of the recent IOSCO survey on funds' liquidity management tools,41 as well as the stocktaking of policy tools through the FSB shadow banking information-sharing exercises in 2014 and 2015,42 could serve as a useful starting point for IOSCO to complement its principles with guidance on the use of tools under stressed market conditions to address financial stability concerns by the end of 2017.